SubhamDas1997/forecastNow/README.md

 1. Inside terminal, change directory to 'stepzen' using `cd stepzen`
 1. Login to your stepzen account using `stepzen login`.
 Fill all the details asked using values found in your [account settings](https://dashboard.stepzen.com/account)
 1. Start the stepzen backend using `stepzen start --dashboard=local --port=5001`
 1. Open another instance of the terminal and run `npm run dev`.
-Make sure you are on your root level
+Make sure you are at the root level
 1. Application will be accessible on `http://localhost:3000`